jc0b/discord-bot/README.md

 1. Make sure you have docker installed
 2. Pull this repo: `git clone git@github.com:jc0b/discord-bot.git`
 3. Copy the `.env.example` file to a `.env` file, and add the Discord token as well as the Server ID to it: `cp .env.example .env`
-4. Run `docker build -t discordbot .` to build the docker image.
+4. Run `docker build -t discordbot ./python/` to build the docker image.
-5. Run `docker run -d --name discord_bot discordbot` in order to then run a container based off of that image, with the container having the name `artemis_bot`
+5. Run `docker run -d --name discord_bot discordbot` in order to then run a container based off of that image, with the container having the name `discord_bot`

 You can then use `docker ps` to obtain a list of all running containers, and use `docker stop <id>` using either the `CONTAINER ID` or `NAME` to specify which container you want to stop.